 Equally important in achieving sensitive and reliable biological/chemical detection is the mechanisms for signal generation and transduction.
 To this end, we’re working on new strategies for immobilization of biomaterials on electrodes so that inexpensive electrochemical readouts can be carried out at the end.
 Importantly, electrochemistry-based detection schemes also bear a great potential in simultaneous detection of multiple analytes.
 In this case, our experience in microfabrication and patterning comes in handy.

-Our current research in materials chemistry focuses on phospholipid-based systems for biosensing and solar energy conversion.
-Lipids can be either directly extracted from natural sources or synthesized from widely available starting materials.
+Our current research in materials chemistry focuses on lipid-assembled matrices and materials for biosensing and solar energy conversion.
+As a family of natural biomaterial, lipids can be either directly extracted from natural sources or synthesized from widely available starting materials.
 More importantly, lipids combine several appealing characteristics that make them ideal building blocks in constructing integrated chemical systems.
-First, they are used by Nature to form cell membranes of all organisms, hosting molecular machineries including numerous cell receptors and photosynthesis system complexes.
-Second is their versatile assembly.
-Lipids can form stable microscopic colloid particles, such as liposomes, in solution and bilayer structure on solid support surfaces.
+For example, they are used by Nature to form cell membranes of all organisms, hosting molecular machineries including numerous cell receptors and photosynthesis system complexes.
+In addition, lipids can form stable microscopic colloid particles, such as liposomes, in solution and bilayer structure on solid support surfaces.
 These assembled structures can be further controlled in terms of size, bilayer thickness and fluidity.
-Third, chemical modification to these lipids can be made with great flexibility so that structures with additional functionalities can be obtained.
+Further chemical modification to these lipids can be made with great flexibility so that structures with additional functionalities can be obtained.
 These new functional groups, in turn, provide additional means for bioimmobilization, the first step in building biosensors.
 Last but not least, the assembled acyl chains of lipids form a 2-dimensional oleophilic environment in which many hydrophobic molecules can be dissolved or inserted.
 This offers a completely different mechanism for integration and thus increases the overall complexity of the system.
 Please check out our recent publications in this area for more information.

 26. Liu, L.; Zhan, W. “Molecular Photovoltaic System Based on Fullerenes and Carotenoids Co-Assembled in Lipid/Alkanethiol Hybrid Bilayers.”
 Langmuir, 2012, 4877-4882.